gotaproblem/pistorm-atari/README.md

 # Project information

 * This fork is solely for the Atari platform.
 All Amiga code has been removed.
 * Development is ongoing on an Atari STe, utilising an exxos PLLC adapter board to allow the fitting of the PiStorm interface.
 The ongoing work is a "proof-of-concept".
-If proven to offer acceptable performance, then bespoke hardware will be needed to allow installation within the confines of the Atari ST platform.
+If proven to offer acceptable performance, then bespoke hardware will be needed to allow installation within the confines of the Atari ST platform. **If you are lucky enough to own a Phoenix H5 board (exxos shop), then the PiStorm with Pi4 fits nicely :)**
 * The Atari platform differs greatly to the Amiga platform.
 Atari uses FC lines and depends heavily upon bus arbitration and interrupts.
 * Initial development was on a PI3B, but performance was poor.
 A PI3A+ was tried and again the performance was poor.
 Finally, a PI4B was tried.
 Although initial performance was still poor in comparison to the Amiga, there was headroom for improvemnt.
 Over many months, performance has slowly increased, and at time of writing, performance is finally acceptable.